pplantinga/prosodic-stress/README.md

-# prosodic-stress
+# Prosodic Stress

-A recurrent network for predicting the prosodic stress of text
+This network predicts the prosodic stress of text, giving state-of-the-art results on the For Better For Verse corpus.

+Details can be found in the upcoming paper.